Weekly Community Singing Circle

-Our season includes several opportunities to perform for friends, loved ones, and the wider community.
+Our season ends with a sharing for friends and family.
 However, this is not primarily a performance-oriented group, and our meetings are not rehearsals.
-Mothersong Chorus is a place to take refuge in sisterhood and find strength in the uplift of shared song.
+Mothersong Chorus is a place to take refuge in community and find strength in the uplift of shared song.

 As a leader, I strive to foster natural singing.
 When we sing in this way, we are “in the flow”.
 Song seems to pour through us out into the world.
 It’s a mystical experience, a loss of self.
 When we experience it, we feel joy and release.

 All of us have the potential to experience singing in this way.
-As a long time professional singer-songwriter and now voice teacher, I’ve observed that usually, the main barrier to natural singing is tension in the body.
+As a long time professional singer-songwriter and teacher, I’ve observed that usually, the main barrier to natural singing is tension in the body.
 The root causes of this tension are rarely physical– often, it is rooted in our thinking.

 Q: Do I need to be a mother to join this group?